-Postdoctoral appointments at Stanford University are initiated by an offer from a faculty member.
-Selecting the best faculty mentor requires some thought and investigation.
-Here are some guidelines for consideration.
+Postdoc appointments at Stanford are initiated by an offer from a faculty member.
+Selecting the best faculty mentor requires thought and investigation.
+Consider the following guidelines:

 What are your research interests?
 Your career aspirations?
 What excites you in your research field?

-Can you identify a productive research area that fits your values and your career plans?
+Can you identify a productive research area that fits your values and career plans?

 Who is engaged in research that is complementary to your interests?